fakegit/Skillshare-DL/README.md

 # Skillshare-DL

-<h4>📝 Note: Downloader core is not written by me. i found this python downloader from piracy forum. i did few modification to code then implemented it into colab. all credit goes to original python script dev.</h4>
+<h4>📝 Note: Downloader core is not written by me. i found this python downloader from a piracy forum. i did few modification to code then implemented it into colab. all credit goes to original python script dev.</h4>

 <hr>